-- Fill your tires quickly.
-The fastest and easiest way to put air into your vehicle's tires is by using a portable car tire inflator.
+- Fill your tires anywhere.
+The most convenient way to put air into your vehicle's tires is by using a portable car tire inflator.
 It takes just a few minutes, and you don't have to go anywhere.

 - Make your tires last longer.
-Overinflated or underinflated tires can cause a number of problems.
-They may wear quickly, or worse, burst.
-To get the most life out of your tires, check every so often to make sure they are properly inflated, particularly if your vehicle does not have a TPMS.
+Overinflated or underinflated tires can cause a number of problems—or worse, accidents.
+To get the most life out of your tires, check your tire pressure every so often to make sure they are properly inflated.

 Types of Portable Tire Inflators

 The best cordless inflator is typically powered by a lithium-ion battery.
 They are generally easy to use and are very portable.
 These inflators are handheld and provide a good amount of power.
-It's critical that you keep the battery charged or else you may get stuck with a flat tire.
+It's critical that you keep the battery charged, though, or else you may get stuck with a flat tire and a useless gadget.

-These tire inflators clamp-on directly to the battery for maximum power so you don’t have to have the vehicle running.
+These tire inflators attach directly to the battery for maximum power.
 However, a tire pump can suck the charge out of a stand-alone battery in about 20 minutes.

-The US-based Kensun, Inc. was established in 2009.
-While their most popular products are aftermarket vehicle headlights such as HID and Xenon bulbs, the company also produces inflators for tires, such as the Kensun Tire Inflator AC/DC Portable Air Compressor Pump.
+While their most popular products are aftermarket vehicle headlights such as HID and Xenon bulbs, Kensun also produces inflators for tires, such as the Kensun Tire Inflator AC/DC Portable Air Compressor Pump.

-VIAIR Corporation, based in Irvine, Calif., was founded in 1998 and produces fractional horsepower DC oil-less air compressors and air accessories for on-road, off-road, and industrial markets.
-One of its high-end tire inflators is the Viair 40047 400P-RV Automatic Portable Compressor Kit.
+VIAIR, based in Irvine, Calif., was founded in 1998 and produces oil-less air compressors and air accessories for on-road, off-road, and industrial markets.

-Helteko is a new company that was founded in 2017 by S.G.
-Royals.
-It makes consumer products for cars, including vacuum cleaners, car seat protectors, and digital air compressors.
+Helteko makes consumer products for cars, including vacuum cleaners, car seat protectors, and digital air compressors.
 One popular product is the Helteko Portable Air Compressor Pump 150PSI 12V Digital Tire Inflator.